awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

      --engine aurora ^
      --replication-source-identifier arn:aws:rds:us-west-2:123456789012:cluster:sample-master-cluster ^
      --kms-key-id my-us-east-1-key ^
-     --source-region us-west-2 ^
      --storage-encrypted
    ```

+   The `--source-region` option is required for cross\-Region replication between the AWS GovCloud \(US\-East\) and AWS GovCloud \(US\-West\) Regions, where the DB cluster identified by `--replication-source-identifier` is encrypted\.
+For `--source-region`, specify the AWS Region of the source DB cluster\.

+   If `--source-region` isn't specified, specify a `--pre-signed-url` value\.
+A *presigned URL* is a URL that contains a Signature Version 4 signed request for the `create-db-cluster` command that is called in the source AWS Region\.
+To learn more about the `pre-signed-url` option, see [ create\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html) in the *AWS CLI Command Reference*\.

-1. Check that the DB cluster has become available to use by using the AWS CLI `[describe\-db\-clusters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-clusters.html)` command, as shown in the following example\.
+1. Check that the DB cluster has become available to use by using the AWS CLI [describe\-db\-clusters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-clusters.html) command, as shown in the following example\.

    ```
    aws rds describe-db-clusters --db-cluster-identifier sample-replica-cluster
    ```

     When the `describe-db-clusters` results show a status of `available`, create the primary instance for the DB cluster so that replication can begin\.
-To do so, use the AWS CLI `[create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html)` command as shown in the following example\.
+To do so, use the AWS CLI [create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) command as shown in the following example\.

    For Linux, macOS, or Unix: